 - Inventory: Clover has updated its inventory features.
 Items can be described with variants (such as color) and options (such as size) and organized into categories or labeled for quicker access.

 - Customer Management: Clover gives you the ability to collect customer information at the time of sale.
 Later, you can search for customers by name and date or look up a customer’s order history.

 - Gift Cards: As you would expect, Clover is on top of its game when it comes to customized gift cards.
 Both digital and physical cards can be branded to suit your company.
 Customers can access and use their cards on their mobile devices.
-The cards are all tracked digitally, taking away the need for messy receipts or yet another card taking up valuable wallet real estate.
+The cards are all tracked digitally.

 - Loyalty: Clover’s loyalty functionality comes included with Clover Mini, Flex, and Station, which is a nice perk.
 You can customize your program, allowing customers to accrue loyalty benefits in several different ways.
 It’s also possible to store and easily look up customer information and track their spending habits.
 You can send out real-time promotions through text or email campaigns, and you can receive customer feedback directly.